What is the…

 And He will judge the world in righteousness;

 He will execute judgment for the peoples with equity. —Psalm 9:7-8 NASB

 Then at the end of 1-thousand years, events will culminate in the the Final Judgment and the eternal banishment to the bottomless pit (Hell) of Satan, the demons (devils) and all wicked humans who refused to accept the Gospel of Jesus Christ.

-The Earth and the entire universe will then be destroyed by God in fire—wiping away for all time this place of sin, suffering, pain and death.
+The Earth and the entire universe will then be destroyed by God in fire—wiping away for all time this place that has been tainted by sin, suffering, pain and death.

-All these denote the same thing, but emphasize different aspects.
+All the following variations denote the same thing, but emphasize different aspects of God’s Kingdom.